West Highland White Terrier Lifespan

 Quality of Life

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of skin allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition West Highland White Terriers are prone to.
+Watch for early signs of skin allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions West Highland White Terriers are prone to.

 Veterinary Care Schedule for West Highland White Terriers

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your West Highland White Terrier.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings